byfranke/web-toolkit/README.md

 The update-web-toolkit script is a very simple Bash script that updates tools in the /usr/bin directory by copying all files from the current directory there.
 Then, it removes itself from the /usr/bin directory.
 This script can be used to facilitate the updating of command-line tools in a Unix-like system.

+# Requirements

+Kali Linux: Make sure your Kali Linux installation is up to date to have access to the latest versions of tools and libraries.
+Sqlmap, WhatWeb, Dirsearch, Subfinder e Nuclei.

 # How to Use

 Step : 1 Download